End-to-End Task-Oriented Dialog Modeling with Semi-Structured Knowledge Management: Results and Analysis

 \subsection{Between Structured and Unstructured Knowledge}

 In this section, we investigate how the newly inserted dialog turns (involving unstructured knowledge) affect systems' TOD performances (i.e. tracking user goals associated with structured knowledge and generating responses) in the original dialog turns.
-Specifically, we evaluate systems' belief tracking and E2E performances on both the original and modified MultiWOZ 2.1 test sets.
+Specifically, we evaluate systems' belief tracking and E2E performances on both the original MultiWOZ 2.1 and Mod-MultiWOZ 2.1 test sets.
 This evaluation is conducted only in the original dialog turns, which is different from the E2E evaluation conducted in all turns (Table \ref{table1}).
 We evaluate our non-pretrained and pretrained system implementations \ourmodel-S2S (Single) and \ourmodel-PLM, compared with their corresponding strong baseline models LABES-S2S + HKS and AuGPT + HKS.
-The results of this experiment are shown in Table \ref{table7}, where both comparisons come to the same conclusions described as below.
+The results of this experiment are shown in Table \ref{table8}, where both comparisons come to the same conclusions described as below.

-We first find that all the models' performances are degraded when transferred from the original to the modified MultiWOZ 2.1 test set.
+We first find that all the models' performances are degraded when transferred from MultiWOZ to Mod-MultiWOZ 2.1 test set.
 This indicates that the newly inserted turns involving new domain knowledge may interrupt the original dialogs, which complicates the dialog process and causes difficulties in the original turns' dialog modeling.

 However, we observe that \ourmodel suffers from less reduction compared to the baseline combination models.
 This shows that our system has a stronger resistance to the interruptions of newly inserted dialog turns, which benefits from our end-to-end modeling.
 Specifically, \ourmodel jointly optimizes dialog modeling of the original and newly inserted dialog turns in a uniform end-to-end framework.
 This unified modeling approach improves our system's flexibility in switching between the two kinds of turns, and thus makes it more competent in handling the complicated dialog process.